 Standard analysis of water includes the most probable number (MPN) for the presumptive and quantitative detection of coliform and fecal coliform bacteria in water samples.
-According to ASM EC broth and agar media with MUG is best suited for confirmatory testing of the presence of E. coli after a presumptive positive result for fecal coliform bacteria.
+According to ASM, EC broth and agar media with MUG are best suited for confirmatory testing of the presence of E. coli after a presumptive positive result for fecal coliform bacteria.

 - Prepare a dense milky suspension of the organism to be tested in a small tube containing 0.25 ml of saline.
 The suspension should be prepared from colonies growing on MacConkey agar.